nya3jp/tast/docs/test_attributes.md

      * `arc_playstore`: A group of ARC tests which verify playstore functionality after updating the playstore to nightly build.
      * `arc_core`: A group of ARC tests which verify ARC Core functionality.
+     * `arc_chromeos_vm`: A group of ARC tests which run ARC functionality on ChromeOS VM.
 *   `group:crosbolt` - Test failures are ignored and the test's performance data are uploaded to [crosbolt].
 When you add this attribute, you also need to add one of `crosbolt_perbuild`, `crosbolt_nightly` or `crosbolt_weekly`.